BioKT/PLUMED-docs/docs/replicas.md

 Note that, as I did, you may need the flag `--mca opal_cuda_support 1` for running the simulations with GPU support.

+You can next verify whether your replica scheme has been successful demuxing the trajectories using the `demux.pl` script included in the Gromacs distribution:

+    perl demux.pl rep0/md.log

+Again, you will likely need to provide the full path to the Perl script.
+Additionally, you can analyze the results to verify how much additional sampling has been done through the replica exchange scheme.
+We have included a Python notebook with some rudimentary analysis.